Fulcrum81/Test-Project-Template/README.md

 * Template contains some tests.

 ###How to start
-1.execute the following command (just change -DgroupId and -DartifactId):
+1.execute the following command (just change -DgroupId and -DartifactId values):

 single row:
 ```bash